Sequential Bayesian Neural Subnetwork Ensembles: Experimental Results

-\textbf{Results.} The results for CIFAR10 and CIFAR100 experiments are presented in Tables~\ref{Cifar10_expts} and \ref{Cifar100_expts}, respectively.
-For all ensemble baselines, we keep the number of base models $M=3$ similar to \cite{FREE-TICKETS}.
-We report the results for sparse models in the upper half and dense models in the lower half of Tables~\ref{Cifar10_expts} and \ref{Cifar100_expts}.
-In our models, we choose the perturbation factor ($\rho$) to be 3.
-See the Appendix~\ref{App:Perturb} for additional results on the effect of perturbation factor.
+\textbf{Results.} The results for CIFAR-10 and CIFAR-100 experiments are presented in Tables~\ref{table:wide_resnet_cifar_10} and \ref{table:wide_resnet_cifar_100}, respectively.
+We choose the ensemble size $M$ in our {\tt SeBayS} approach same as the ones used in EDST method \cite{FREE-TICKETS} for a fair comparison.
+We report the results for single training pass models in the upper half and multiple training pass models in the lower half of the Tables~\ref{table:wide_resnet_cifar_10} and \ref{table:wide_resnet_cifar_100}.

-We observe that our BNN sequential ensemble consistently outperforms single sparse and dense models, as well as sequential ensemble models in both CIFAR10 and CIFAR100 experiments.
-Whereas compared to models with 3 parallel runs, our BNN sequential ensemble outperforms the DST ensemble while being comparable to the dense ensemble in simpler CIFAR10 experiments.
-Next, our \texttt{SeBayS-Freeze} and \texttt{SeBayS-No Freeze} ensembles outperforms single-BNN and SSBNN models, as well as MIMO in CIFAR10.
-Whereas, in CIFAR10-C they outperform SSBNN, MIMO, single deterministic, rank-1 BNN models.
-Additionally, \texttt{SeBayS-Freeze} ensemble outperforms EDST ensemble in CIFAR10-C. In ResNet-32/CIFAR10 case, we dynamically pruned off close to {\bf ~50\%} of the parameters in \texttt{SeBayS} approach.

-In more complex ResNet56/CIFAR100 experiment, our \texttt{SeBayS-Freeze} ensemble outperforms SSBNN in both CIFAR100 and CIFAR100-C, while it outperforms MIMO in CIFAR100 and single deterministic model in CIFAR100-C. Next our \texttt{SeBayS-No Freeze} ensemble outperforms SSBNN in both CIFAR100 and CIFAR100-C while it outperforms MIMO in CIFAR100 case.
-Given the complexity of the CIFAR100, our \texttt{SeBayS} approach was able to dynamically prune off close to {\bf ~18\%} of the ResNet56 model parameters.
+We included two {\tt SeBayS} ensembles with different sparsity levels.
+In the first, we set $S=0.8$, making 80\% of the weights sparse and collecting $M=3$ subnetworks for ensembling.
+In the second, we increased sparsity to $S=0.9$, allowing us to collect $M=7$ subnetworks within a similar training budget.
+In Table~\ref{table:wide_resnet_cifar_10}, we show that the {\tt SeBayS} ensemble outperforms other single-pass models in terms of accuracy and robustness on CIFAR-10.
+Moreover, the {\tt SeBayS} ensemble surpasses both the dense BNN ensemble and the {\tt BayS} ensemble, achieving the lowest expected calibration error (ECE) among all the models for CIFAR-10.

+In Table~\ref{table:wide_resnet_cifar_100}, we observe that the {\tt SeBayS} ensemble with $S=0.9$ achieves the lowest ECE on CIFAR-100 and CIFAR-100-C among the single pass models.
+Meanwhile, the {\tt SeBayS} ensemble with $S=0.8$ achieves the lowest negative log-likelihood (NLL) on CIFAR-100-C among the single pass models.
+Interestingly, the {\tt BayS} ensemble achieves the lowest ECE on CIFAR-100 and CIFAR-100-C, as well as the lowest NLL on CIFAR-100-C among all the models, while maintaining strong predictive performance.
+Notably, both the {\tt SeBayS} and {\tt BayS} ensembles outperform the dense BNN ensemble on the ECE metric, with the {\tt BayS} ensemble also yielding a lower NLL compared to the dense BNN ensemble.

+Lastly, we have performed out-of-distribution (OoD) detection and adversarial robustness studies which we have summarized in Appendices~\ref{App:Ood_robustness} and \ref{App:adversarial_robustness}.